 ENGL2095.
-The East: Asia in English writing (6 credits)

-Interpretations of the Orient in modern western writings, from the colonial to the postcolonial period.
+The East: Asia in English writing (6 credits) Interpretations of the Orient in modern western writings, from the colonial to the postcolonial period.
 Assessment will be by 100% coursework.
 ENGL2096.
-Creative writing (12 credits)

-(This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Creative Writing (12 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 In this year-long seminar, students will study the craft of writing.
 As developing writers, they will find their attention directed toward elements of design in language.
 Practice will be offered in training the eye and ear for recognizing, developing, and editing elements of voice.
 In the first semester, stories and poems will be the focus.
 The second term will introduce the writing of plays, along with editorial work on the journal Yuan Yang.
 Continuous practice is emphasized, as is reading.
+Assessment will be by 100% coursework.
 ENGL2097.
-Imagining Hong Kong (6 credits)

-(This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Imagining Hong Kong (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 In this course, students will read selections of fiction, poetry, essays, and journalism from earlier moments in the twentieth century to post-1997.
 Questions of modernity, urbanization and the urban subject, and cross-cultural identities will be discussed from perspectives opened up by postcolonial theories, and with reference to historical change both locally and in Hong Kong's geopolitical situation in the last fifty years.
+Assessment will be by 100% coursework.

 ENGL2098.
-Call and response: Southeast Asian literature written in English (6 credits)

-This course considers a range of South East Asian texts by focusing on authors from India, Malaysia and Singapore.
+Call and response: Southeast Asian literature written in English (6 credits) This course considers a range of South East Asian texts by focusing on authors from India, Malaysia and Singapore.
 Discussions will centre on issues raised by the literature, such as: the effects of colonialism, post-colonialism and neo-colonialism over the last century, the construction of "nation" and the problematic relationship between individual, religious, cultural and national identities, the effects of exile and peripheral existence on identity, the role of the author as myth-maker and canonical revisionist, regional forms of feminism, and the consequences of globalization and transculturalism.
+Assessment will be by 100% coursework.